 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesA successful student should be able to:

-1. develop critical thinking and enhance their problem solving ability;
+1. develop critical thinking and problem solving ability;

 2. discuss the processes of scientific methodology and collaborative work;

 3. systematically name simple organic compounds;

 4. recognise the structure and properties of the different classes of organic functional groups;

 5. apply knowledge of the structure of the Periodic Table to describe trends in the properties of the elements;

 6. recognise reduction/oxidation reactions and balance these equations under acidic conditions;